kubernetes-sigs/kustomize/kyaml/openapi/README.md

 Then, follow the instructions in the next section to make the newly generated schema available for use.

+You can optionally delete the old `swagger.pb` and `swagger.go` files if we no longer need to support that kubernetes version of openapi data.

 ### Updating the builtin versions

 The above command will update the [OpenAPI schema] and the [Kustomization schema].
 It will